What is Vermox?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include ongoing stomach pain or vomiting.
+Hair loss can also occur, which may be permanent.

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.